Robust feedback control of collisional plasma dynamics in presence of uncertainties: Problem setting and numerical methods

 \subsection{Control of the Vlasov--Poisson--BGK model with uncertainties}

-In the proposed configuration, the reference frame $(\xx_\perp, \vv_\perp)$ is chosen such that the external magnetic field remains always orthogonal to the plane in which the time evolution of the single-species plasma distribution function takes place.
+In the proposed configuration, the reference frame $(\xx_\perp, \vv_\perp)$ is chosen such that the external magnetic field remains always orthogonal to the plane in which the time evolution of the single-species plasma distribution function takes place, automatically ensuring that the divergence-free condition is satisfied.
 This gives

 where $\Omega_z \subseteq \mathbb{R}^{d_z}$ denotes the uncertainty space, $\Omega_x \subseteq \mathbb{R}^{d_x}$, $\Omega_v \subseteq \mathbb{R}^{d_v}$ the space and velocity domain, and where we set from now on $d_x = d_v = 2$.
 The evolution of $f(t, \xx_\perp, \vv_\perp, \zz)$ is then governed by the following collisional Vlasov-type equation